How does a gravity roller conveyor work?

 - See the “Downloads” tab on this page for catalogs and more information

 Skatewheel gravity conveyor systems are like a gravity roller table.
 Except the rollers are “skatewheel” style rollers mounted on axles.
 This helps convey flat-bottomed items smoothly.
 They are a very low cost material handling system, but handle lower loads.
 Skatewheel gravity conveyor components are available with steel or aluminum frames.
 There are also many lengths and widths.
 Skatewheel conveyors move tote boxes very well.
 Roller track, flowrail or skatewheel rails are other names.
 These smaller sections of skatewheel style systems are often used in racks.
-You can buy them online here.

 A roller conveyor can also serve as a light duty roller stand.
 These systems are very popular when working with sheet material.
 Common usage is for material feeding into or out of cutting saws.
 They are sometimes known as roller conveyor tables or roller stand tables.
 Ultimation’s roller stand conveyors are popular with home workshop buyers.
 Learn more about roller stands and buy them here.